How You Can Stay Safe While Trading Crypto

 Hackers exploit vulnerabilities in outdated operating systems and software.
 Keep all internet-connected devices updated, including installing the latest OS patches and browser versions.
 Only install apps from official sources like the Play Store.
 Use strong passwords.
 These basics create layers of security from technical exploits.

-Trading cryptocurrency poses some unique risks, but education and vigilance provide strong protection.
-Following best practices around security and account management ensures you can invest, trade and hold crypto safely while the asset class continues maturing.
+Trading cryptocurrency poses unique risks, but education and vigilance provide strong protection.
+Following the best security and account management practices ensures you can invest, trade, and hold crypto safely while the asset class matures.
 Stay cautious and keep your knowledge current.